An overview of a trademark application and maintenance process

 Prepare and submit your application

-- The application fee is a processing fee.
+Note: The application fee is a processing fee.
 Not all applications result in registrations.
 Your fee will not be refunded, even if ultimately no registration issues.
-All information you submit to the USPTO at any point in the application and/or registration process will become public record, including your name, phone number, e-mail address, and street address.
+Read about personal information in Trademark records before you file.

-Throughout the entire process, you should monitor the progress of your application through the Trademark Status and Document Retrieval (TSDR) system.
-It is important to check the status of your application every 3-4 months after the initial filing of the application, because otherwise you may miss a filing deadline.
-Please review the additional information on checking status to ensure you understand this important step in the overall registration process.
+Throughout the entire process, you are responsible for monitoring the progress of your application through the Trademark Status and Document Retrieval (TSDR) system.
+You must check the status of your application at least every six months after the initial filing of the application, because otherwise you may miss a filing deadline.
+See checking status for more information about this.

 Work with the assigned USPTO examining attorney

-If the examining attorney decides that a mark should not be registered, the examining attorney will issue a letter (Office action) explaining any substantive reasons for refusal, and any technical or procedural deficiencies in the application.
-If only minor corrections are required, the examining attorney may contact the applicant by telephone or email (if the applicant has authorized communication by email).
+If the examining attorney determines that a mark should not be registered, the examining attorney will issue a letter (office action) to you explaining any substantive reasons for refusal, and any technical or procedural deficiencies in the application.
+If only minor corrections are required, the examining attorney may contact you by telephone or email.

-If the examining attorney sends an Office action, the applicant's response to the Office action must be received in the Office within six (6) months of the mailing date of the Office action, or the application will be declared abandoned.
+If the examining attorney sends you an office action, you, or your attorney, if you have one, must submit a response to the office action that is received by the USPTO within six months of the issue date of the office action, or the application will be declared abandoned.

 Receive approval/denial of your application

-If the examining attorney raises no objections to registration, or if the applicant overcomes all objections, the examining attorney will approve the mark for publication in the "Official Gazette," a weekly publication of the USPTO.
-The USPTO will send a notice of publication to the applicant stating the date of publication.
-After the mark is published in the "Official Gazette," any party who believes it may be damaged by registration of the mark has thirty (30) days from the publication date to file either an opposition to registration or a request to extend the time to oppose.
+If the examining attorney raises no objections to registration, or if you overcome all objections, the examining attorney will approve the mark for publication in the "Official Gazette," a weekly publication of the USPTO.
+The USPTO will send you a notice of publication stating the date of publication.
+After the mark is published in the "Official Gazette," any party who believes it may be damaged by registration of the mark has 30 days from the publication date to file either an opposition to registration or a request to extend the time to oppose.
 An opposition is similar to a proceeding in a federal court, but is held before the Trademark Trial and Appeal Board (TTAB), an administrative tribunal within the USPTO.
 If no opposition is filed or if the opposition is unsuccessful, the application enters the next stage of the registration process.
+It can take three to four months from the time the notice of publication is sent before the applicant will receive official notice of the next status of the application.
+During this time, you should continue to monitor the status of your application through the TSDR system as explained above in Step 3.

 If the mark is based on use in commerce, a foreign registration, or an extension of protection of an international registration to the United States under Section 66(a), and no party files an opposition or request to extend the time to oppose, the USPTO will register the mark and send the owner a certificate of registration.
 After the mark registers, the owner of the mark must file specific maintenance documents to keep the registration live.